Dawson Middle School Electives Catalog

 Mastery Electives: 5th Grade (Students Select One Mastery Elective)

-This vocal class is designed for students to explore the creative and expressive qualities of their voice.
+This vocal class is designed for students to explore the creative and expressive qualities of their voices.
 Musical opportunities are provided for students to learn the basic skills of singing and reading music as part of an ensemble.
 They will also have the opportunity to create and compose original pieces.
 Student voice and choice drive Dawson’s concert repertoire, giving our choir members true ownership of the class.
 This is a year-long course.

 This course focuses on the fundamentals of string performance, including playing positions, instrument care, procedures, and reading music for students’ selected instruments.
 Students will also develop the discipline and skill set required to practice both in the classroom and at home.
 Learning an instrument is fun, but at the same time, it takes dedication and continuous effort.
 Students will perform increasingly complex pieces from the selected repertoire, showcasing their music comprehension and playing ability.
 This course is designed to build passionate and talented musicians by balancing amusement, humor, perseverance, and application.
 This is a year-long course.